aidan46/ledger-rs/README.md

 total funds -= amount
 ```

 Once a transaction has been charged back the account locks.
-A transaction cannot be disputed after it has been charged back.
+A transaction cannot be disputed after it has been charged back; assuming the account gets unlocked at some point.

 ### Assumptions
 - Transaction ID's are globally unique.